Converting 55 mm to Inches: A complete walkthrough

 Detailed Mathematical Explanation

 The conversion process relies on the principle of dimensional analysis.
 Dimensional analysis is a method of converting units by multiplying the given value by a ratio of equivalent quantities.
-In our case, the ratio is (1 inch / 25.4 mm).
-This ratio is equal to 1 because 1 inch and 25.4 mm represent the same length.
-Multiplying our original measurement (55 mm) by this ratio does not change the actual length but simply changes the unit of measurement.
+Consider this: in our case, the ratio is (1 inch / 25.
+Plus, 4 mm).
+Which means this ratio is equal to 1 because 1 inch and 25.
+4 mm represent the same length.
+On top of that, multiplying our original measurement (55 mm) by this ratio does not change the actual length but simply changes the unit of measurement.
 The millimeters in the numerator and denominator cancel each other out, leaving us with the answer in inches.

 Practical Applications: Where This Conversion is Useful